wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 1. Plugin in action - showing error message, explanation notification, and "Remove Notice" link

 == Changelog ==

+= 1.6.28 =
+* Consolidated asset documentation into a single comprehensive guide
+* Clarified that `-rtl` suffix is for Right-to-Left languages, not dark mode
+* Updated all asset README files to point to the main documentation
+* Improved file organization and documentation structure

 = 1.6.27 =
 * Clarified RTL support in WordPress.org asset documentation